donice/TDL-Microverse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To Do list: list structure <a name="about-project"></a>
+# 📖 Awesome books <a name="about-project"></a>

-> In this project, I will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+> In this project, We build a basic website that allows users to add/remove books from a list.
+We achieve that by using JavaScript objects and arrays.
+We dynamically modify the DOM and add basic events.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 > This project uses the following stack :
 <details>
   <summary>Client</summary>
   <ul>